rishabh777dev/my_portfolio/README.md

 ## About Me

-I am [RISHABH DEV PRASAD], a passionate coder with a keen interest in [Specific Interests/Skills].
+I am RISHABH DEV PRASAD, a passionate coder with a keen interest in coding and develping new things.
 I love solving problems, exploring new technologies, and creating meaningful solutions.

 ## Skills